opencoweb/coweb/docs/python/bots.rst

    .. note::

-      The :class:`BotDelegate` class itself is not actually declared in :mod:`pbs.bot`.
+      The :class:`BotDelegate` class itself is not actually declared in :mod:`coweb.bot`.
 It is an informal interface.

    .. method:: __init__(self, botWrapper, serviceName, appData)